jmstipanowich/Movie-Data-Repo/README.md

 **Please note: We need to receive the URL of your repository at least 24 hours before and please have the project finished at least 3 hours before your review so we can look at your materials in advance.**

 ## Submitting your Project

+**NEEDS TO BE OVERHAULED**

 You’re almost done!
 In order to submit your project for review, include the following links to your work in the corresponding fields on the right-hand side of Learn.

 1. **GitHub Repo:** Now that you’ve completed your project in Jupyter Notebooks, push your work to GitHub and paste that link to the right.
 (If you need help doing so, review the resources [here](https://docs.google.com/spreadsheets/d/1CNGDhjcQZDRx2sWByd2v-mgUOjy13Cd_hQYVXPuzEDE/edit#gid=0).)
 _Reminder: Make sure to also add and commit a pdf of your non-technical presentation to the repository with a file name of presentation.pdf._
 2. **Blog Post:** Include a link to your blog post.
 3. **Record Walkthrough:** Include a link to your video walkthrough.

 Hit "I'm done" to wrap it up.
 You will receive an email in order to schedule your review with your instructor.

 ## Grading Rubric